 Delaware Nursing Programs and Degrees Guide

 Finding the best nursing program for your educational and career goals can be a daunting process.
 The following guide will provide you with essential information on the undergraduate and graduate nursing programs offered in the state of Delaware.
 Delaware’s colleges and universities afford students the opportunity to specialize in such areas as clinical nurse specialist, family nurse practitioner, neonatal nurse practitioner, or health services administration.
 Online universities, such as Kaplan University, allow students to earn a bachelor’s or a master’s degree in a flexible and convenient way.
-The University of Delaware also features exclusively online programs leading to the Master of Science in Nursing (MSN).
+The University of Delaware also features hybrid programs leading to a Doctor of Nursing Practice (DNP).

 - 4 colleges and universities offer an associate’s degree in nursing.